porismltd/open-standards/docs/techniques.md

 * Capitalisation of labels.
 For example, capitalisation of the first letter of any label only except where a term in the label is a proper noun.

 * Special characters and numeric characters.
 Frequently applications which might use the taxonomy cannot deal with special characters, so preferred terms (and alternative terms) should not contain any special characters or punctuation, e.g. &.
-The character’s full word equivalent should be used instead, e.g. and.
+The character's full word equivalent should be used instead, e.g. and.
 In an English taxonomy, use of words which originate from languages other than English e.g. *café* can also cause problems when being interpreted.
 The owner of the taxonomy should decide whether numeric characters are allowed or whether they should be replaced by the full word equivalent e.g. 5-a-side versus five-a-side.

 * Whether the taxonomy is mono- or polyhierarchical.
 A taxonomy is monohierarchical when each term except the top term has one and only one broader term, otherwise the taxonomy is polyhierarchical.